To make your corporate move proceed smoothly, pay close attention to every detail when choosing a moving company and changing your address.

 Discard What You Don’t Need

 It’s tempting to bring everything with you from one office to the next.
 But corporate moves are actually a great opportunity to get rid of everything your company doesn’t need.
-Trash out-of-date office furniture and shred unnecessary paper with the help of an office waste removal in London, or elsewhere.
 You can also donate equipment that is no longer in use.
 Talk to office accountants about the donation first, however, as you may be able to use it as a tax write-off.

 Remember to Use Your New Address